Update, just visited Antigua and Barbuda, my 54th country!

 I started dreaming of different things I wanted to do, and places I wanted to visit.
-I made bucket lists with specific travel goals, and one of them felt particularly ambitious…
+I made bucket lists with specific travel goals.
+One of them felt particularly ambitious…

 I want to visit all 50 states, and 50 countries, by age 50.
 Each and every state and every country in the world probably has something fascinating about them that make them worth visiting.
 Most people that hear this think I’m crazy.
 “50 States and 50 countries by age 50?
 Is that even possible?”
 It’s become a game among my friends that travel and they keep track.
 When fellow travelers first hear of my goal, they immediately start counting.
 [I’ll give you a moment to count how many you’ve visited…]

 Do remember the never-ending stream of “why” questions that kids ask?
-I never lost that curiosity, so when I visit a new destination, I want to learn everything I can.
+I never lost that curiosity.
+Thus, when I visit a new destination, I want to learn everything I can.
 So in addition to stories of my journeys and photography from my adventures, I’ll post about the best things I learn.
-If you felt a brief moment of ignorance when you learned about something in my adventures, fear not – I probably felt the same thing, and want to make it easy for you to learn what I just learned.
-I didn’t know what a tarsier or thresher shark or whale shark was either, so this site will provide a quick primer on each species I found interesting, each aspect of culture I found surprising, and each piece of architecture that caught my eye.
+If you felt a brief moment of ignorance when you learned about something in my adventures, I probably felt the same thing.
+I want to make it easy for you to learn what I just learned.
+I didn’t know what a tarsier or thresher shark or whale shark was either.
+This site will provide a quick primer on each wildlife species and adventure experience I found interesting, each aspect of culture I found surprising, and each piece of architecture that caught my eye.

-If you don’t see the answer, drop me a note in the comments (bottom of each post) or contact me.
+If you don’t see the answer, drop me a note in the comments (bottom of each post).

-Note: The 50 and 50 by 50 game is just a fun way to keep track, but some of my friends have become fiercely competitive.
+Note: The Visit 50 game is just a fun way to keep track, but some of my friends have become fiercely competitive.
 What counts as a visit?
 What counts as a country?
 Curious how many countries and states I’ve been to?

-* Total amount of countries visited depends on if you count Taiwan, Hong Kong, Macau, and mainland China as the same country or as separate unique countries.
+Another note – The total amount of countries visited depends on if you count Taiwan, Hong Kong, Macau, and mainland China as the same country or as separate unique countries.
 There’s much debate and support for both sides.
-Explained here: What counts as a country?
+I explain it here: What counts as a country?